shnoam/transfermarket-analysis/README.md

 ## Conclusion:
 Through this project, I gain valuable insights into the market value dynamics of top football players.
 The analysis shows interesting trends, dominant countries

-For more detailed information and analysis results, refer to the analysis notebook (analysis_notebook.ipynb) included in this repository.
+For more detailed information and analysis results, refer to the analysis notebook (data_analysis.ipynb) included in this repository.